jfhbrook/susitna/README.md

 More on this can be seen in `./src/internal.ts`.

+#### Line Numbers

+On some level, I will need to map between line numbers and indexes in my Program.
+One idea is to:

+- keep an array of line numbers with indexes corresponding to position in the bytecode
+- on GOTO, I'd have to scan the bytecode every time
+- use that array when recreating, rewrite that array when resequencing

+Another idea is to:

+- store the line number in the bytecode and store the bytecode indexes in a hash
+- on GOTO, it's a simple pointer lookup, no scanning
+- recreating is simple, resequencing requires scanning the bytecode

+I think I prefer the latter.

 #### Flags/Opts

 Because I want to do a shell, parsing `--long-opt` and `-abc` as long and